taubman33/django-rest/readme.md

 Django REST framework is a package that works nicely with Django's base functionality.
 It has a lot of advantages over just sending a JSON response, not to mention a nice interface.
-It will even generate an administrator interface for you to interact with your API in the browser - so no need to use Postman!
+It will even generate an administrator interface for you to interact with your API in the browser - so you don't need to use Postman!
 It is also very customizable, so if you want to change how your API renders, you can probably do it!

 It is also very widely used - it is used by Mozilla, Red Hat, Heroku, Eventbrite, Instagram, Pinterest, and BitBucket.
-An increasingly popular stack among startups is: Django Rest Framework for the back end and React for the front end!
+An increasingly popular stack among startups is Django Rest Framework for the back end and React for the front end!

 ## Installation and Configuration (15 min / 0:40)